Review: Dive into the Adventures of Mario & Luigi: Brothership

 Assessing the Context of Game Reviews

 In crafting video game reviews, understanding the context in which a game is designed is vital.
 For instance, whether a game is built for intense online multiplayer interaction, late-night frights, or as a complement for devoted fans of an existing franchise plays a crucial role in how it should be evaluated.
+For more on this topic, check out our analysis of narrative contexts in gaming.

 Introduction to Mario & Luigi: Brothership

-This consideration is especially relevant when exploring “Mario & Luigi: Brothership,”which excels when engaged with its target audience: children.
+This consideration is especially relevant when exploring “Mario & Luigi: Brothership,” which excels when engaged with its target audience: children.

 The Landscape of Children’s Entertainment